 “Climate change has been a key factor in increasing the risk and extent of wildfires in the Western United States,” according to the Center for Climate and Energy Solutions.
 Changes in the Earth’s weather patterns create warmer, drier conditions.
 Today, snow melts faster, vegetation dries into tinder earlier and insects turn trees into matchsticks.
 It all adds up to dangerous forest fire conditions, especially in beautiful, wild places.

-Although 2019 wildfires weren’t nearly as bad as those in 2018 and 2017, this year scientists predict particularly worrisome forest fire conditions.
+The 2019 wildfires weren’t nearly as bad as those in 2018 and 2017.
+But now, scientists predict particularly worrisome forest fire conditions.
 In 2020, above normal wildfire risk is expected in most of Oregon, Washington, Nevada and Northern California.
 “Already in 2020, Nevada has experienced 98 wildfires; 96 of which were caused by human activities that could have been prevented,” says the Bureau of Land Management.

 If you’re camping in any of the at-risk states this season, it’s easy to boost the wildfire risk by doing the following: